Our evolution from URL filtering to comprehensive real-time information security.

 2007: Websense acquired SurfControl® to increase web security market share and expand product portfolio to include email security (primarily spam filtering) and software-as-a-service (SaaS) capabilities.
 Websense was also the first in the industry to add natural language processing to DLP and first to deliver bi-directional security intelligence in web/email/data solutions.
 The company outlined its strategy to integrate DLP with web security and email security offerings in single integrated architecture.
 R&D organizations were established in Israel and Beijing, China.

 2008: Websense acquired Defensio™, a technology platform focused on solving the problem of spam on the social web, and added new features to protect social web properties.
 Websense was the first to market with real-time malware detection and dynamic web content categorization with Websense Web Security Gateway, which allowed customers to safely enable social media access for the first time.

 Content Security Protection From Advanced Threats and Data Theft (2009–Present)

 2009: The Websense V10000™ appliance, pre-configured with Web Security Gateway, was launched to positive reviews from customers and partners.
 John McCormack was named President.

 Websense also branded Websense ACE (Advanced Classification Engine) — the real-time analytics for the TRITON solution.
 ACE classifies complex online threats and content into almost 100 categories.
-It's fueled by the ThreatSeeker Network and the expert Websense Security Labs team.
+It's fueled by the ThreatSeeker Network (now ThreatSeeker Intelligence Cloud) and the expert Websense Security Labs team.